 Kids today face a lot of challenges that previous generations didn’t face.
 More and more we hear about situations where a child has committed suicide as a result of bullying.
-This bullying is no longer limited to the schoolyard, and now can take both in person and online.
+This bullying is no longer limited to the schoolyard, and now takes place both in person and online.
 While your child may not be on the verge of suicide, the truth of the matter is that children are bombarded with external messages telling them who they “should be.”
 These messages can have an adverse effect on their sense of well-being.

 When did it get this hard to be a kid?

 Don’t be hard on yourself as a parent.
-The truth of the matter is that it’s hard to be a growing, developing human being in the 21st century because it’s hard to be a growing, developing human being in the 21st century.
-Kids today are having to navigate new terrain without much having much personal history or life experiences to draw from, in addition to having an underdeveloped prefrontal cortex essential for help them make healthy and informed decisions.
-This can make it equally hard for you as the parent or caregiver for a child or teen who is struggling in some way.
+The truth of the matter is that it’s hard to be a parent to a growing, developing human being in the 21st century because it’s hard to be a growing, developing human being in the 21st century.
+Kids today are having to navigate new terrain without having many life experiences to draw from, in addition to having an underdeveloped prefrontal cortex essential for help them make healthy and informed decisions.
+This can make it equally hard for you as the parent or caregiver of a child or teen who is struggling in some way.
 You want to help them, but it’s all new to you, too.
 You don’t know what they need and they don’t want to (or may be unable to) tell you.